Hui-Ying/Graphene-automatic-detection/README.md

 [Details]()

 ## UNet Architecture
-In this project, UNet architecture was implemented to segment the background and the graphene flakes.
+In this project, an UNet architecture was implemented to segment the background and the graphene flakes.
 - Click [here](https://www.youtube.com/watch?v=2nHsBEQst7g) to check the Youtube tutorial!
 - The architecture is as follows. [cite]
 - Images to demonstrate.